William T. Manning: Career

 After the war, as Bishop of the Cathedral of St. John the Divine, Manning led a $10,000,000 capital campaign to revive construction and complete more sections of the church.
 Under his direction, the cathedral employed and trained neighborhood men as skilled stonemasons and carvers during the decades of the continuing project.

 Bishop Manning dedicated The Church of the Epiphany on New York City's Upper East Side on October 29, 1939.

 In 1939–40, Bishop Manning took a leadership role in the successful effort to force the City University of New York to rescind their offer of a professorship to the philosopher Bertrand Russell.
 Russell had publicly testified of his atheism in his book What I Believe, and of his support for what was then called "free love" in Marriage and Morals.
 A Manhattan court granted victory to Manning and his allies in Kay v.
 Board of Higher Education, better known as The Bertrand Russell Case.

 Manning retired in 1946, and died in 1949.
+On his retirement, Time magazine noted that "his vigilant guardianship of orthodoxy has often made New York’s Bishop look something of a prim curmudgeon" as well as "his battles with advocates of easy divorce, isolationists, opponents of pan-Christian unity, proponents of a Presbyterian-Episcopalian merger."
+The New York Times, fifteen years after his death, called him "one of this country's best-known churchmen" and wrote that his forthright and fiery sermons, based on the belief that religion is involved in all of life, raised scores of controversies."
 He was buried in the Cathedral of St. John the Divine.